isaac-tes/SymplecticHopfInsulator_zenodo/README.md

 surface-Brillouin-zone slab diagonalization for Fig. 3, and a one-off high-symmetry-path spectrum computation for Fig. 1).
-Figs. 1-2's files are trimmed to exactly the arrays and parameter slices the published figures use; Fig. 3's file is kept in full (no trimming), which is why it lives on Zenodo rather than in git.
-No new computation is reintroduced here: every number is a repackaging of an already-computed result.
+Figs. 1-2's files are trimmed to exactly the arrays and parameter slices the published figures use.
+Fig. 3's file is kept in full (no trimming).

 ## License